HolidayPirates

 With aggregators like Kayak, you know the names of the providers they list.
 Check their reviews on Google, Trustpilot, Facebook and wherever you can.

-To be honest, if you 100% trust the reviews, you'll never hire a car again.
+To be honest, if you blindly trust the reviews, you'll never hire a car again.
 A lot of companies have poor ratings.
-But some are a lot worse than others.
+But some are worse than others.

-Our recommendation: read a sample of the worse reviews: Are they recent?
+Our recommendation: read a sample of the worst reviews: Are they recent?
 Are there recurrent issues?
 Is the company responding to the complaints?
 Are the reviews getting better or worse?

 Congratulations, you are now ready.
 There's only one thing left to do – hire a car for your next holiday.
 You can do this here.